cylc/cylc-doc/src/troubleshooting.rst

 ``OperationalError: disk I/O error``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This means that something was unable to write to a file when it would expect to have been able to.
+This means that Cylc was unable to write to the database.

-This error usually occurs if when you have exceeded you filesystem quota.
+This error usually occurs if when you have exceeded your filesystem quota.

-If a Cylc workflow cannot write to the filesystem, it will shutdown.
-Once you've cleared out enough space for the workflow to continue you should be able to safely restart it as you would normally using ``cylc play``, the workflow will continue where it left off.
+If a Cylc scheduler cannot write to the filesystem, it will shutdown.
+Once you've cleared out enough space for the workflow to continue you should be able to safely restart it as you would normally using ``cylc play``.
+The workflow will continue from where it left off.

 ``socket.gaierror``